manchalarushika/Research-and-Development-AI-Flam-/README.md

 ---

 ##  Conclusion
-This project successfully finds the unknown parameters **θ**, **M**, and **X** for the given parametric equation.
+This project successfully finds the unknown parameters **Theta**, **M**, and **X** for the given parametric equation.
 By combining global and local optimization, the model achieves a close fit to the provided data points.
-The process — from understanding data, defining the model, optimizing parameters, and validating results — is clearly explained and implemented step by step.
+The process from understanding data, defining the model, optimizing parameters, and validating results is clearly explained and implemented step by step.
 This demonstrates strong problem-solving, analytical, and coding skills suited for real-world R&D applications.

 ---